MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 There is an alternative (but in my opinion worse) approach that *does* allow all mods to be put inside of a single DLL: Let something automatically prepend the mod name/id to all of its structs and functions, before TCC compiles the object file.

 Making the assumption that different mods won't ever have identical names, this should allow all mod object files to be compiled into a single DLL.
 The game would then load one of the mod's functions using `dlsym()` by prepending the mod name/id to it

+# How mods get turned into DLLs

+1. The mod gets turned into an AST using the grammar.
+If the mod tries to use for forbidden C features, it often won't even be allowed by the grammar.
+2. For the remaining C features that the mod is trying to use that are allowed by the grammar, the AST is walked once in order to make sure that no forbidden C features are used.
+3. The AST is transpiled into C text.
+4. `#include "mod.h"\n\n` is inserted at the start of the text.
+5. The text is fed into the embedded TCC executable, which is told to produce a DLL.

+# The grammar

 # TODO